leonardolessa/lessa/cv.md

 ### Contact information

 **E-mail**: lrlessa@gmail.com
-**Mobile Phone**:  554792650380
+**Mobile Phone**:  555399450380
 **Linkedin**: https://br.linkedin.com/in/leonardolessa

 ## Goal
 Acquire experience working with complex web apps architectures, either on client-side and server-side, maintaining a clean and legible code and a high quality assurance to the customer's full satisfaction.
-I seek for an environment where I can be able to risk and consequently learn, where I can exchange ideas and be challenged by the projects.
+I seek an environment where I can be able to risk and consequently learn, where I can exchange ideas and be challenged by the projects, not only for my personal satisfaction, but to provide to the company and to the client the best product.

 ##Skills